slimphp/Slim-Documentation/docs/objects/response.md

 ## Response Status

 The Response object has a numeric HTTP status code.
-The default status code is `200`, and you can change or inspect the status code with the Response object's getter and setter methods.
+The default status code is `200`, and you can change or inspect the status code with the Response object's `setStatus()` and `getStatus()` methods.

     <?php
     // Set status